 The addition of a Behavior Support Advisor will result in further development of Tier III systems and infrastructures in elementary and secondary settings.
-The continuation of Behavior Intervention Specialist services, combined with the support of Registered Behavior Technicians, will increase the number of low-income and foster youth students supported and is expected to increase the targeted social-emotional skills, reduce the frequency of the targeted behavior, and an increase the use of replacement behavior when compared to baseline data.
+The continuation of Behavior Intervention

+Practices School Counselors provide services at 35 sites in either full 40 Restorative Practices / Relationship Centered Schools Specialist services, combined with the support of Registered Behavior Technicians, will increase the number of low-income and foster youth students supported and is expected to increase the targeted social-emotional skills, reduce the frequency of the targeted behavior, and an increase the use of replacement behavior when compared to baseline data.
 While these actions were initiated to support foster youth and low-income students, it is believed that all students will benefit from these supports.
 For this reason, these investments will be made district wide.
 Although we see an increase in suspension and chronic absenteeism rates due to the COVID 19 pandemic, Fresno Unified anticipates suspension and chronic absenteeism rates to decrease, as well as Climate and Culture indicators to increase for low-income and foster youth students due to these investments and efforts.

-40 Restorative Practices / As demonstrated in the Identified Needs and Metrics sections. \$4.024.912 Υ Relationship Centered students who are low-income have a "readiness gap," which includes (Total Investment) Schools having support, feeling safe, having age-appropriate social \$652.911 emotional, and linguistic skills, the motivation to learn, physical (Supplemental and emotional well-being, and school connectedness.
-Without these and Concentration. skills and conditions, students have difficulty engaging in learning, Contributing to the are more likely to be suspended and chronically absent which results increased or in the loss of access to academic instruction.
-In the thirty-five schools improved services requirement for implementing Restorative Practices Tier II/III, 28,508 students are low-income, foster youth, and English low-income, 7,162 are English learners, and 380 are foster youth. learner students) These students are more likely to experience exclusionary discipline practices such as suspensions or being removed from class which \$3,372,001 can be detrimental to student learning and their perception of school.
-(Federal funds.
-Compared to peers not in these groups, foster youth are 3 times as Non-Contributing) likely to be suspended and low-income students are 2 times as likely to be suspended.
-The following is a breakdown of suspension rates as of Q3 of 2021-22 from the 35 sites: foster youth - 13.3%; Nonfoster youth - 4.4%; low-income Students - 4.5%; Non- low-income Students - 2.2%.
-To address this need, Fresno Unified will implement proven, effective, evidence-based Restorative Practices at Tier II and Tier III.
-A team of 22 Restorative Practices School Counselors provide services at 35 sites in either full or part-time capacity, which includes: restorative conferences/circles, conflict mediation, re-entry circles of support (post-suspension) social emotional counseling that addresses underlying needs that contribute to academic difficulties, exclusionary discipline practices and disconnection from school and positive relationships staff coaching and implementation support on building, affirming, and repairing relationships and restorative and equitable discipline.
+As demonstrated in the Identified Needs and Metrics sections, students who are low-income have a "readiness gap," which includes having support, feeling safe, having age-appropriate social emotional, and linguistic skills, the motivation to learn, physical and emotional well-being, and school connectedness.
+Without these skills and conditions, students have difficulty engaging in learning, are more likely to be suspended and chronically absent which results in the loss of access to academic instruction.
+In the thirty-five schools implementing Restorative Practices Tier II/III, 28,508 students are low-income, 7,162 are English learners, and 380 are foster youth.
+These students are more likely to experience exclusionary discipline practices such as suspensions or being removed from class which can be detrimental to student learning and their perception of school.
+Compared to peers not in these groups, foster youth are 3 times as likely to be suspended and low-income students are 2 times as likely to be suspended.
+The following is a breakdown of suspension rates as of Q3 of 2021-22 from the 35 sites: foster youth - 13.3%; Nonfoster youth - 4.4%; lo \$4,024,912 (Total Investment) \$652,911 (Supplemental and Concentration, Contributing to the increased or improved services requirement for low-income, foster youth, and English learner students) \$3,372,001 (Federal funds, Non-Contributing) Y --- ---- --- -- -- --- conflict mediation, re-entry circles of support (post-suspension) social emotional counseling that addresses underlying needs that contribute to academic difficulties, exclusionary discipline practices and disconnection from school and positive relationships staff coaching and implementation support on building, affirming, and repairing relationships and restorative and equitable discipline.

 The team also has one Restorative Practices Teacher on Special Assignment who provides services district-wide in the training and oversight of peer mediation and peer-based restorative justice programs; Fresno County Youth Court; and oversite of the UC/CSU approved (g) elective course: Restorative Justice and Peer-Based Peacemaking at Sunnyside, McLane, Edison, and Fresno High.
 Students study the theory and practice of restorative justice through peer-based service learning.
 The Teacher on Special Assignment also provides staff coaching, implementation support and professional learning on building, affirming, and repairing relationships and restorative and equitable discipline.